Armored Heart: Tamed Soul

 The breeze surged, whispering with Lauren’s voice.
 “Would you like to feel like this, back here on the ground?”

 That was an interesting thought.
 Why wouldn’t she?
 This felt wonderful.
-The idea of getting to feel this way more sent violet pulses through the logic, a single point of color against the blue expanse.
+The idea of getting to feel this way more sent Lavender pulses through the logic, a single point of color against the Blue expanse.
 “Yessss,” she breathed.

 “Wonderful.”
 Lauren’s voice sounded so happy.
 Celia couldn’t help but smile.
 “You’re drifting in the clouds, but you know where your body is, right?”